mekkablue/Glyphs-Scripts/README.md

 ## Masters
 * **Copy layer to layer:** Copies paths (and optionally, also components, anchors and metrics) from one Master to another. *Needs Vanilla.*
-* **Dekink:** Dekinks your smooth transitions which are not horizontal or vertical.
-Select one or more angled smooth connections and run this script to move the corresponding nodes in all other masters to the same relative position.
-There is a video describing it: http://tinyurl.com/dekink-py
+* **Dekink:** Dekinks your smooth point triplets in all compatible layers (useful if they are not horizontal or vertical).
+Select a point in one or more smooth point triplets, and run this script to move the corresponding nodes in all other masters to the same relative position.
+Thus you achieve the same point ratio in all masters and avoid interpolation kinks, when the angle of the triplet changes.
+There is a [video describing it.](http://tinyurl.com/dekink-py) The triplet problem is [described in this tutorial](http://www.glyphsapp.com/tutorials/multiple-masters-part-2-keeping-your-outlines-compatible).
 * **Delete all non-Master layers:** Deletes all layers which are neither master layers, nor brace layers, nor bracket layers.
 Useful for getting rid of backup layers.
 * **Fill up empty layers:** Copies paths from one Master to another.
 But only if target master is empty. *Needs Vanilla.*
 * **Find and Replace in Layer Names:** Replaces text in all layer names (except Master layers) of selected glyphs.
 Useful if you use the bracket trick in many glyphs. *Needs Vanilla.*